Slothblock/Slothblock/README.md

 - 👋 Welcome to @SlothBlock!
 - 👀 We're innovating in the blockchain space with a commitment to stability, sustainability, and open-source decentralization.
-Our economic model uniquely reduces block rewards by 20% every two years, promoting less volatility and sustained incentives.
+Our economic model uniquely reduces block rewards by 8% every year, promoting less volatility and sustained incentives.
 - 🌱 Advancing a fully decentralized blockchain where everyone can contribute without a central authority, SlothBlock is open-source by design.
 - 💞️ We're eager to connect with like-minded individuals and teams passionate about creating a more equitable and participatory digital future.
 - 📫 Connect with us at info@SlothBlock.com or follow [@SlothBlockCoin](https://twitter.com/SlothBlockCoin).
 We value your insights and partnership!